-In February 1786, George Washington created a list of the enslaved people working in his service at Mount Vernon.
+In February 1786, George Washington created a list of the people enslaved at Mount Vernon.
 He listed their location on the estate, work assignment, sex, and age.
-Washington also indicated status of ownership - whether the enslaved people were his own property, dower slaves belonging to the Custis family, or laborers rented from nearby plantations.
-He repeated this process again in June 1799, creating another equally detailed slave census.
+Washington also indicated status of ownership, whether those listed were considered his own property, dower slaves belonging to the Custis family, or laborers rented from other enslavers nearby.
+He repeated this process again in June 1799, creating another equally detailed census of those enslaved at Mount Vernon and his other nearby properties.

 On February 18, 1786, Washington set out to make "a list to day of all [his] Negroes which are as follows at Mount Vernon and the plantations around it."2 The 1786 census lists 216 enslaved people at Mount Vernon, 113 of whom were property of the Custis family.3

 The “home house” or the mansion had sixty-seven enslaved people in its service.
 Another four men worked at Washington’s nearby mill.
 These seventy-one individuals are listed by occupation because life at the “home house” required a number of different tasks.
 Enslaved laborers at the mansion worked as waiters, cooks, drivers, seamstresses, maids, spinners, gardeners, smiths, knitters, and more.
 Children accounted for twenty-four of the sixty-seven people laboring at the mansion.
-Washington listed all children with their families and the land to which they were attached.
-This suggests that they would eventually take on the responsibilities of their parents.
-Until then, the children of Mount Vernon likely were given tasks at home while the older members of the mansion’s enslaved community worked from sunrise to sunset.
+Washington listed all children with their families and the property in which they labored.
+It is possible these children labored with their parents, or received training in another task associated with the upkeep of mansion or the surrounding grounds.
+Often children completed tasks related to the homes of those enslaved, including collecting firewood.
 The same can be said for those on the surrounding farms.

 The four farms surrounding Mount Vernon featured less labor diversity.
 Nearly everyone worked as a field hand.
 Women outnumbered men, with forty-eight working women and thirty-one working men, in addition to sixty-five children.
 Washington’s 1786 census also includes the names of overseers and their wives.
 At Muddy Hole, there were fourteen enslaved adults and eleven children.
 Will, one of the enslaved men at Muddy Hole, served as the overseer for his fellow enslaved laborers.
 His mother, Doll, was a dower slave who served as a cook in the mansion.
-In 1785, Will was moved to Muddy Hole to replace Davy Gray, another enslaved man, as its overseer.4 Gray then became the overseer at River Farm and lived there with his wife, Molly.
+In 1785, Will was moved to Muddy Hole to replace Davy Gray, another enslaved man, as its overseer.5 Gray then became the overseer at River Farm and lived there with his wife, Molly.
 On River Farm, there were twenty-seven other working adults.
 Twenty-three children also lived on River Farm.
 On Dogue Farm, there were twenty-two adults including Morris, an enslaved overseer; Hannah, his wife; and Brunswich, who was injured and presumably incapable of work.
-In addition, there was another disabled man and one elderly woman, both incapable of work.
+In addition, there was another disabled man and one elderly woman, both incapable of completing the work of someone considered able bodied, but most likely would have been assigned to a task they could complete.
 The families there had seventeen children.
 At Ferry Plantation, later incorporated into Union Farm, there were fifteen enslaved adults.
 Fifteen children are listed with them.

 In 1799, there were sixty-four enslaved people living on the mansion grounds, twenty-three of whom were children.
 At Muddy Hole, there were forty-one individuals.
 That number included 20 children, two of whom were listed as having already begun to work.
 Davy Gray had returned from River Farm to work as Muddy Hole’s overseer by 1799.
 Will was now a laborer at Muddy Hole alongside his wife, Kate, who also served as midwife to the enslaved population at Mount Vernon.
 At River Farm, there were thirty-one enslaved adults working the grounds.
 Out of the additional twenty-seven children at River Farm, seven were working.
 There were twenty-three enslaved adults working the land at Dogue Run.
 One of these laborers was a woman by the name of Priscilla.
 Her newborn son, Christopher, was one of the additional twenty-two children living at Dogue Run.
 His father, Joe, labored at the mansion as a ditch digger and would have had to walk about three miles after work to see his wife and their children.
 Union Farm had twenty people working its land.
 These individuals lived alongside their sixteen children.
 By this time, Washington had also established a distillery, to which he assigned five enslaved men.